-Member States are not unanimously in favour of the proposals.
-Although France, Germany and the UK (amongst many others) appear to support the idea, Sweden, Denmark, Ireland, Luxembourg and Malta have urged caution.
-In light of the lack of consensus, it is unsurprising that media reports indicate the Commission is seeking a basis for Qualified Majority Voting (QMV) on this issue.
+Member states are not unanimously in favour of the proposals.
+Although France, Germany and the UK (among many others) appear to support the idea, Sweden, Denmark, Ireland, Luxembourg and Malta have urged caution.
+In light of the lack of consensus, it is unsurprising that media reports indicate the Commission is seeking a basis for qualified majority voting on this issue.

 Stakeholders are also divided, as apparent from the multiple choice questionnaire ordered by the Commission ahead of formulating its proposals.
-Although over 80% support action regarding the taxation of the digital economy, only half of respondents were in favour of an interim solution.
+Although over 80 per cent support action regarding the taxation of the digital economy, only half of respondents were in favour of an interim solution.
 Concerns have also been raised by digital businesses themselves.

 The US opposes the Commission’s proposals on the basis that digital businesses are not sufficiently unique to warrant separate treatment.
 The US denies the accusation that the current approach to taxing tech giants permits base erosion, pointing to the amendments made to US federal tax laws in December 2017 as evidence that there is no problem to address: value is created in the US, and it is now fully taxed there.

-For more information, please see our detailed analysis: here.
+For more information, please see our detailed analysis.